ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Formally, a [parsing expression grammar]{.ndef} consists of a starting expression, a set of parsing rules, and finite sets of terminal and nonterminal symbols.^\[[51](#_footnotedef_51 "View footnote."){#_footnoteref_51
+Formally, a [parsing expression grammar] consists of a starting expression, a set of parsing rules, and finite sets of terminal and nonterminal symbols.^\[[51](#_footnotedef_51 "View footnote."){#_footnoteref_51